garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 amazing to see how quickly she could come into the world and know what she needed.
 And then it was awesome for me to be able to interact with her so quickly.

 ## The hospital & coming home
+Nurses and doctors did what they needed to do to make sure Grace was alright, that Gwen was alright and got Gwen's measurements.
+That all takes time and it took additional time to get us up to a postpartum suite.
+Exhausted, we got ourselves situated, I took a shower, and we all took a nap.
+I don't exagerate when I say this may have been the nicest nap of my life.
+But it also may have been the most ominous nap of my life.
+I came to realize that if Gwen woke up, there wasn't going to be anyone else to come running in to take care of her.
+It was up to Grace and I. I never gave this thought before Gwen and now we were welcomed into a whole new reality.

+We stayed in the hospital until

+We only have a few new parent scares.

 ===================